-Operating a 401(k) Plan
+Operating a Profit Sharing Plan

-Once you establish a 401(k) plan, you assume certain responsibilities in operating it.
+Once you establish a profit sharing plan, you assume certain responsibilities in operating it.
 If you hired someone to help set up your plan, that arrangement also may include help in operating the plan.
 If not, you'll need to decide whether to manage the plan yourself or to hire a professional or financial institution - such as a bank, mutual fund provider, or insurance company - to take care of some or most aspects of operating the plan.

-Elements of operating 401(k) plans include:
+Elements of operating profit sharing plans include:

 - Participation

 - Contributions

 - Vesting

 - Nondiscrimination

-- Investing the contributions
+- Investing profit sharing plan money

 - Fiduciary responsibilities

 - Disclosing plan information to participants

 - Reporting to government agencies

 - Distributing plan benefits